sangwoohwang/SpikedAttention/README.md

 ## What is?
 This is simple test code for Spiked-Attention which accepted to Neurips 2024.
 The code is designed by PyTorch Image Models(TIMM), Huggingface Hub and SpikingJelly framework.
+This code was tested on docker environment (nvcr.io/nvidia/pytorch:23.11-py3)

 link for pretrained Swin-Transformer: https://drive.google.com/file/d/1RJH_tdjKLoUHRg0G25ccr0hG8oEQ_lmz/view?usp=sharing